jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 test_assertion_error_w_none
 *********************************************************************************

-:ref:`None` is is used when there is no value, it is the simplest :ref:`data structure<data structures>` in Python_.
+:ref:`None` is used when there is no value, it is the simplest :ref:`data structure<data structures>` in Python_.
 I can use assertions_ to test if something is :ref:`None`.

 RED: make it fail
 #################################################################################